FanPoints/server-js/docs/partners/fanPointsManagement.md

 # Fan Points Management
 {: .no_toc }

-Here we look at how you can manage fan points for a user.
+This page contains more in-depth information about how to manage Fan Points for a user as a partner.

 1. TOC
 {:toc}

 ## Access the Transactions of a User at a Partner

 As a partner, you can access the transactions of a user at your store using the following code.
-Every transaction represents a purchase where the user has been given fan points or a purchase that the user has payed with fan points.
+Every transaction represents a purchase where the user has been given Fan Points or a purchase that the user has payed with Fan Points.

 ```typescript
 client.fanPoints.getTransactions('user id').then((transactions) => {